 Flashing Repair

 The flashing of a chimney joins the roof to the chimney and is made of aluminum, steel, copper, vinyl, or PVC.
-The flashing should last 30 years.
-But if there’s damage, you could end up with leaks in the roof due to rusting and corrosion, animals, loose caulk and gaps, and wear and tear.
+The flashing should last for 30 years.
+But if there’s damage, you could end up with leaks in the roof due to rusting and corrosion, crumbling mortar or brick, loose caulk, gaps, and wear and tear.

 Flue Repair

 A flue is any open, vertical part of the chimney that lets smoke escape.
 (Don’t confuse this with the chimney liner, which lines the flue.)
-Signs the flue needs attention may include broken shards and flaking and smoke in your home.
+Signs that the flue needs attention may include broken shards, flaking, and smoke in your home.

 Cricket Repair

 A chimney cricket, also called a roof cricket, sits behind your chimney and looks like a tiny peaked roof.
 It juts off the main roof and sits directly against the backside of the chimney to divert water from the masonry.
-Water stains on the ceilings or walls, rafters near a chimney or damaged mortar and bricks or rotten wood can identify whether the chimney cricket is working or not — or if you need a chimney cricket and don’t have one.
+Water stains on the ceilings or walls, moss or algae growth, damaged mortar and bricks, or rotten wood can indicate whether the chimney cricket is working or not — or if you need a chimney cricket and don’t have one.
 (Tip: Chimneys that are 30 inches or larger need a cricket.)

 Brick Replacement

-Brick replacement may involve replacing just a few bricks — or redoing the entire chimney.
-Note that if the bricks are in areas that are hard to reach, a professional may charge more for the job.
+This repair may involve replacing just a few bricks or redoing the entire chimney.
+Note that if the bricks are in hard-to-reach areas, a professional may charge more for the job.

 Siding Repair